sagemath/trac_to_gh/Issue 3364.md

 # Issue 3364: randstate interaction with GAP is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3364

 Original creator: cwitty